fabulous-dev/Fabulous/docs/content/en/v2/getting-started.md

   - Visual Studio 2019 for Mac or newer ([link](https://visualstudio.microsoft.com/vs/mac/))
   - JetBrains Rider ([link](https://www.jetbrains.com/rider/) - Windows and macOS)
 - During installation, you will be asked to choose the workloads you want.
 Be sure to select the mobile development workload and F#.
-  Note if you choose JetBrains Rider, you will also need to install either VS or VS Mac since Rider doesn't install workloads.
+  Note if you choose JetBrains Rider, you will also need to install either VS or VS Mac since Rider doesn't install those workloads.

 ## Creating a new Fabulous project